neon-jungle/wagtail-birdsong/README.rst

 Custom Contact models
 =====================

-By default the included ``Contact`` model is used for every campaign, sometimes you may want to store extra data, like names and preferences.
+By default the included ``Contact`` model is used for every campaign, but you may want to store extra data, like names and preferences.
 You can override the default ``Contact`` model by setting an option on the admin for your campaign:

 ``models.py``